jwnz/document-term-matrix/README.md

 <hr>
 <br>

-Some more convoluted examples using the DTM 2D numpy array include mapping a word in the vocab to it's corresponding vector:
+Some more convoluted examples using the 2D numpy array include mapping a word in the vocab to it's corresponding vector:

 ```python
 {dtm.vocab[i]:vec for i,vec in enumerate([dtm.DTM[:, i] for i in range(len(dtm.vocab))])}